 And would be waiting for the day he returned.

-And winging its way back across that ship to the shoreline with the static and the beeps and the blips via half a dozen scratchy voices….
+Winging its way across that ship to the shoreline with the static and the beeps and the blips via half a dozen scratchy military personnel’s voices….